 Absolutely!
 We encourage females to join our team.
 Currently in the suppression division, we have eight females working in our department ranking from Fire Captain, Engineer, and Firefighter.
 Winston-Salem Fire Department was the first department in the USA to hire a female.

-2. When will the next WSFD Recruit School begin?
+2. When will the next WSFD Agility Test and Recruit School begin?

-The next Recruit School is projected to begin July 2015.
+The next Agility Test is projected for the summer of 2016.
+The next Recruit School is projected to begin in late summer early fall of 2016.
 Recruiting takes place year round for WSFD.

 3. How long do Recruit Schools last?

 The Recruit School runs for 26 weeks.
 Upon completion of Recruit School, the team member will receive State Certification training in Fire, Rescue, Hazardous Material and Medical response.